More than Interpretation

 Respect and Representation

-As DR Residency Director Nicole Winkler, MD, says, “When you are resident here, you are a colleague.”
+As DR Residency Director Nicole Winkler, MD, says, “When you are resident here, you are family.”
 Residents meet at least monthly with program directors to discuss progress, share ideas, and address issues.
 Residents immediately become an integral part of the care team.